In This Article

 Opioids are associated with a large number of cocaine deaths annually.

-It is incredibly vital for people to recognize the symptoms of cocaine overdose because time becomes a matter of life of death in overdose situations.
+It is incredibly vital for people to recognize the symptoms of cocaine overdose because time becomes a matter of life or death in overdose situations.
 The symptoms of a cocaine overdose include:

 There is no specific medication to reverse a cocaine overdose.
 Treatment for an overdose depends on the symptoms and the user’s history of drug use.
 Since cocaine overdose can lead to a heart attack, stroke, and/or seizure, medical personnel will treat the overdose by:

-Addiction treatment options for cocaine generally involve detox and therapy in an inpatient treatment program, though outpatient treatment is also available.
-Rehabilitation programs at a treatment center dramatically increase a persons’ chances of a successful recovery.
+Like other drug and alcohol addictions, addiction treatment options for cocaine generally involve detox and therapy in an inpatient treatment program, though outpatient treatment is also available.
+Rehabilitation programs at a treatment center dramatically increase a person's chances of a successful recovery from substance abuse.